DR-Analytics-Recruitment/interview-resources/001-power-bi/datasets/README.md

 1️⃣ **Relevance**: The datasets closely simulate real-world business challenges, offering a practical testing experience.
 2️⃣ **Diversity**: From time-series data to natural language text, our datasets span a range of types and complexities.
 3️⃣ **Ease of Use**: All datasets come pre-cleaned and formatted, ready to be plugged into your test cases or projects.
-4️⃣ **Security**: These datasets are carefully anonymized and scrubbed of sensitive information, ensuring compliance with data privacy standards.
+4️⃣ **Security**: These datasets are carefully anonymised and cleaned of sensitive information, ensuring compliance with data privacy standards.

 ## 🗂 Dataset Categories

-We have categorized the datasets according to their complexity and domain to help you choose the right one for your testing needs:
+We have categorised the datasets according to their complexity and domain to help you choose the right one for your testing needs:

 - 📊 **Business Analytics**: Suitable for Power BI, Tableau, or SQL testing.
 - 🔢 **Numerical Data**: Perfect for statistical analysis or machine learning tasks.